Do you need the support of a data protection officer (DPO)?

 If this all sounds very complicated, you should strongly consider seeking external professional guidance from someone like Allott and Associates.

-Allott and Associates is already working with businesses, both SMEs and much larger bodies, to help them with GDPR training and GAP analysis audits to make the changes needed to stay lawful.
+Allott and Associates is already working with businesses, both SMEs and much larger bodies, to help them with UK GDPR compliance, training and GAP analysis audits to make the changes needed to stay lawful.
 Allott and Associates helps clients identify their new legal obligations through onsite audits and then provides the guidance needed where in-house policies need changing.

 The audit takes one day pre-prep, one day onsite and one day preparing the written report with a subsequent follow-up meeting completed by a GDPR qualified Practitioner.
 Following implementation of the changes needed, an optional further mini audit can take place to check that everything has been implemented.